konradsopala/devrel-notebook/Developer-Experience/README.md

 * Backwards compatible API updates
 * Aligned incentives with developers
 * Quality of assets and processes available to developers
+* Learning should be incremental
+* Treat workarounds as bugs
+* "Magic" is frustrating

+**Measurements**

+* Check how many of these a developer needs to do to accomplish a goal:
+    * Unrelated tasks
+    * Required prerequisites
+    * Steps
+    * Snippets copied
+    * Google searches
+    * Docs
+    * CLI commands
+    * Clicks
+    * Context switches
+    * Mistakes
+    * Wasted efforts
+    * Decisions

 ### API